 Malanje Angola Travel Guide

 Unitel and Movicel are main mobile operators with coverage in Malanje.
 A passport is needed for SIM registration.
-Mobile data is frequently the most consistent way to get to the internet.
+Mobile data is commonly the most consistent way to access the internet.

 Portuguese is the official language.
 Kimbundu, Umbundu, and Kikongo are spoken locally.
 Basic Portuguese words will greatly assist daily interactions.